ErlendHaa/fusion-bmt/README.md

 ```

 `add` will make changes to existing files and add 2 new files in
-`backend/api/Migrations`, which all needs to be checked in to git.
+`backend/api/Migrations`, which all need to be checked in to git.

-Note that the {migration name} is just a descriptive name of your choosing.
+Note that the {migration-name} is just a descriptive name of your choosing.
 Also note that `Database__ConnectionString` should be pointed at one of our
-databases when running `add`.
+databases when running `add.
+The reason for this is that the migration will be
+created slightly different when based of the in-memory database. `add` will *not*
+update or alter the connected database in any way.

-If you for some reason is unhappy with your migration, you can delete it with
+If you for some reason are unhappy with your migration, you can delete it with

 ```bash
 dotnet ef migrations remove